MichaelReel/Terrain_Scratch_2023/README.md

   - Continue extending the river to the next lowest neighbour not in a lake, river or sea.
   - Stop when the river eventually reaches a lake, river or sea - include the last leg to terminate the river.
   - If the river runs any distance, then add it to the collection of rivers.

+### Creating the Settlements and Roads

+The Civil stage will mark every potential settlement locations that:
+- Is not in a water body
+- Is flat
+- Is beside a water body

+The process to create the roads between settlements requires a bit more effort.

+- To be Described

+### Exagerating Cliff Features

+- To be Described